Making sure our products are safe without testing on animals

 Building confidence with consumers

-Our long-term investment in non-animal safety science has enabled several of our brands to be certified ‘Cruelty-Free’ by People for the Ethical Treatment of Animals (PETA), including Dove, Suave, St Ives, Simple, Love Beauty and Planet & Love Home and Planet.
-These brands comply with the criteria set out by PETA to be certified as ‘Cruelty-Free’.
+Our long-term investment in non-animal safety science has enabled several of our brands to be certified ‘by People for the Ethical Treatment of Animals (PETA) as ‘PETA-approved’, including Dove, Suave, St Ives, Simple, Sunsilk, Zendium, The Good Stuff, Emerge, Love Beauty and Planet, Love Home and Planet & Cafune.
+These brands comply with the criteria set out in PETA’s ‘Global Beauty Without Bunnies’ Programme.

 Building a case to ban all animal testing